nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ls
 ```

-In the directory you will find:
+In the pwmX directory you will find:

 **duty_cycle** - the active time of the PWM signal in nanoseconds.
 Must be less than the period.